 How many cicadas will there be?

-There could be millions, but no where near the numbers we expect in 2021.
+There could be many millions.
 Numbers vary widely from place to place.
-In 1987, some woodlots held up to 100,000 per acre while numbers in other areas were very light.
+In 1987, some woodlots held up to 100,000 per acre, while numbers in other areas were very light.

 When will they appear?